- 1 The Dreadnots

 - Denizens of Silkshore: +1.
 The Dreadnots have made a good name for themselves among the hoi palloi of Silkshore.

 - The Vultures: X. Another smuggling outfit, destroyed by the Dreadnots.
-Their leader, Ms. Strathmill, is still at large.
+Their leader, Ms. Strathmill, was murdered by Gunner by some fancy shooting.

 - The Bluecoats: -1.
 What passes for law enforcement in Duskwall.
 Patrol the canals and streets.
 Take bribes.
 Very interested in figuring out who blew up an old goat stable.